 How does Pinduoduo handle counterfeit items?

 Pinduoduo, the third-largest e-commerce platform in China, is another site criticized for selling low-priced knockoffs.
 In August 2018, the State Administration for Market Regulation pushed Pinduoduo to strengthen platform management and regulate activities of third-party vendors.
-Pinduoduo now collaborates with over 400 luxury brands to fight counterfeiters and has created a 150 million RMB account to refund consumers who were unknowingly sold fake products.
+Pinduoduo now collaborates with over 400 luxury brands to fight counterfeiters and has created a RMB 150 million account to refund consumers who were unknowingly sold fake products.

 How counterfeiters in China get around AI controls online

 Sellers of fake goods in China have evaded regulation online through various methods.
 Many sellers redirect clients to separate sales websites or mislabel items as “haute couture.”
-Taobao sellers also modify the brand name; one seller of fake Zara clothes would list his items as ZA or Z*ra, which bypasses online regulations set by Taobao.
+Taobao sellers also modify the brand name; a seller of fake Zara clothes would list his items as ZA or Z*ra, which bypasses online regulations set by Taobao.

 Taobao’s AI tools are constantly improving.
 For example, new technologies filter against luxury products priced below a certain point.
-However, counterfeiters get around these AI controls by pricing their goods at the same high prices of the original products.
+However, counterfeiters get around these AI controls by pricing their goods at the same high prices as the original products.
 When interested customers use Taobao’s private chat function, sellers then reveal the discounted price.

 In-person sales of counterfeit goods in Shanghai and Beijing

-Counterfeit goods sold online in China work hard to avoid detection, but physical brick-and-mortar ‘fake markets’ in cities like Shanghai and Beijing are out in the open, easy to find and even reviewable on sites like Trip Advisor.
+Counterfeit goods sold online in China work hard to avoid detection, but physical brick-and-mortar ‘fake markets’ in cities like Shanghai and Beijing are out in the open, easy to find, and even reviewable on sites like TripAdvisor.
 Officials routinely inspect physical stores, but regulators routinely overlook small stalls selling fake goods and only target merchants who lead interested buyers to unmarked apartments, back rooms, or closets full of high-quality fake Gucci, Prada, Michael Kors, and Louis Vuitton handbags.

 The rise of the Chinese counterfeit market and consumer fear of being scammed into purchasing knockoffs has created a new industry in product authentication.